mrcmich/deep-seasonal-color-analysis-system/README.md

 │   # python file that simulates a retrieval process for a user.
 │
 ├───metrics_and_losses/
+│   # python package for metrics and losses defined by us.
+│   │
 │   ├───metrics.py
 │       # python file containing evaluation metrics.
 │
 ├───models/
+│   # python package for face segmentation models.
+│   │
 │   ├───config.py
 │   │   # python configuration file for training, evaluation and hpo of face segmentation models.
 │   │